omerAF/CTFs/lactf2023/zero-trust/README.md

 }
 ```

 So it seems every cookie contains a ciphertext encrypted using `aes-256-gcm`.
-More specifically, it's made from an `iv`, `authTag` and `ct`, the ciphertext, base64-ed and joined with a dot.
+More specifically, it's made from an `iv`, `authTag` and `ct`, joined with a dot.
+The `ct` is the ciphertext base64-ed.

-The ciphertext itself contains a javascript object with a path to a temp file, which contains each user's note.
+The matching plaintext of the ciphertext contains a javascript object with a path to a temp file, which in turn contains the note of the user.
 An example object would look like this:

 ```json
 {"tmpfile":"/tmp/pastestore/1234567890abcdef"}